brunch-oriental

 40, rue Véron – 18th

-At Tekes, plants are celebrated in all their forms and flavors.
-A tribute to the ancient Jerusalemic cooking methods, rediscovered and reinvented to offer us unique sensations.
-Here, each plate brings us the taste of the Mediterranean and every bite is an unforgettable journey.
+At Tékés, plants take center stage, in every shape and flavor.
+It's a tribute to the ancient cooking methods of Jerusalem, rediscovered and reimagined to deliver us unique sensations.
+Here, every plate brings us the taste of the Mediterranean, and each bite is an unforgettable journey.

 Tekés